ai-driven-dev/rules/memory-bank/activeContext.md

 ## Current Challenges

 - **Checkbox Implementation**: **(Largely addressed)** State management is now handled by `SelectionService`.
 UI updates rely on `TreeItem.checkboxState` (when available) or icon changes.
 Fallback command (`aidd.toggleSelection`) added for older VS Code versions without the checkbox API.
-- **Recursive Directory Fetching/Download**: Current download logic only handles explicitly selected files.
-Downloading contents of selected directories requires further implementation (fetching directory contents recursively).
-- **Rate Limiting**: Remains a challenge for unauthenticated users with large repositories, especially if recursive fetching/download is implemented.
-- **TreeView Refresh Performance**: Refreshing the entire tree on every selection change might be inefficient for very large repositories.
-Could be optimized later.
+- **Recursive Directory Fetching/Selection**: Implemented fetching and selection up to depth 5 when a directory is checked.
+UI shows progress.
+- **Recursive Directory *Download***: Still pending.
+The download logic needs to be updated to handle the recursively selected items.
+- **Rate Limiting**: Now a more significant challenge due to potentially numerous API calls during initial load (depth 3) and recursive expansion (depth 5).
+Use of `aidd.githubToken` is highly recommended.
+Error handling for rate limits exists but needs testing under load.
+- **Performance**: Initial load (depth 3) and recursive expansion (depth 5) can be slow for large/deep repositories.
+Full tree refresh on selection change might exacerbate this.
+Needs monitoring and potential optimization.

 ## Open Questions

 - What's the best approach for implementing checkboxes in TreeView items? **(Partially answered: Use `TreeItem.checkboxState` API when available, fallback to command/icons.
 State managed by service.)**
-- How should we handle downloading the contents of selected *directories*?
-(Recursive fetch?)
+- How should we handle downloading the contents of selected *directories*? (**Partially addressed**: Selection is recursive now.
+Need to implement recursive *download* logic based on the selection.)
-- How should we handle very large repositories (performance for fetching, display, selection refresh)?
+- How should we handle very large repositories (performance for fetching, display, selection refresh)? (**More critical now**: Sequential recursive calls increase load.
+Caching in `itemMap` helps display, but API calls remain a bottleneck.
+Optimization might be needed.)
 - What's the optimal way to preserve directory structure during download? **(Current implementation seems correct, creating parent dirs)**

 ## Recent Discoveries